GJDuck/e9patch/doc/e9tool-user-guide.md

 abnormally, such as a signal (`SIGSEGV`) or if the program calls "fast" exit (`_exit()`).

+The loader also supports low-level hooks that are called before (preinit) and after (postinit) initialization.
+These need to be defined in special `.preinit` and `.postinit` sections, e.g.:

+        asm
+        (
+            ".section .preinit, \"ax\"\n"
+            "int3\n"
+            "retq\n"
+        );

+If it exists, the loader will call this section before any other initialization occurs, causing the trap (`int3`) instruction to be executed.
+The preinit/postinit routines are very low-level, with no support for linkage to stdlib or other symbols.

 ---
 #### <a id="dynamic-loading">3.2.6 Call Trampoline Dynamic Loading</a>